 On December 14, 2012, Adam Lanza moved around Sandy Hook Elementary with unrestricted access to victims and executed our most vulnerable and precious gems with minimal resistance.
-The attack resulted in one of the nation’s most horrific and emotional tragedies involving our schools and questioned everyone’s thoughts on school safety.

 Stay Safe, Stay Prepared